Call us on 0800 464 3677

 Drawdown options

 Whereas releasing a lump sum of tax-free cash from your property may suit those wanting to use it on a large, specific purpose such as gifting to a family member or making home improvements, there is another option.
 With a drawdown lifetime mortgage, after releasing an initial lump sum, you can then release cash as and when you need it.
+If you choose to make a drawdown, the funds will be subject to the prevailing interest rate at the time and the lender may have the option to withdraw the drawdown facility.

 Involve your family